Wireless CCTV home security systems created to provide top-notch protection against intruders and maintain family safety.

 Some cameras lack providing support to SSL/TLS encryption, which allows the cameras to have vulnerable surveillance footage against hackers.

-Most of the users are still facing the problem because they are not aware of security system between cameras and the router.
-For instance, if a hacker has access to a WIFI network, then it becomes relatively more comfortable for him to hack CCTV cameras as well.
+Most of the users are still facing the problem because they are not aware of the CCTV camera monitoring system between cameras and the router.
+For instance, if a hacker has access to a WIFI network, then it becomes relatively more comfortable for him to hack the CCTV camera monitoring system as well.

 E. Homakov from online security described that hackers use a technique which is known as “clickjacking”.
 This technique involves applications that have HTML and CSS codes which creates invisible sources on the files.